Follow Cssprepforum WhatsApp Channel Follow Now

 Supporting Ideas Helping the Main Idea

-• History shows that war has been the proximate cause of every known civilizational breakdown.
+• War as the proximate and consistent cause of every traceable civilizational breakdown

 Confused About Main and Supporting Ideas?